klinecharts/KLineChart/docs/en/instance-api.md

 ### removeTechnicalIndicator(paneId, name)
 Remove technical indicators.
-- `paneId` window id, which is the window ID returned when the createTechnicalIndicator method is called Special paneId: candle_pane, the window id of the main image
+- `paneId` pane id, which is the pane id returned when the createTechnicalIndicator method is called Special paneId: candle_pane, the window id of the main image
 - `name` technical indicator type, if default, all will be removed